 How do you acclimate plants?
-"Put them on the north side of the house in the shade or under a tree for a couple of weeks to get it used to being outside," Steinkop explains, "Then move it gradually into the sun," She says it's comparable to going to the tanning booth a few times before you head to the beach so you don't get a sunburn from the sudden, intense exposure to the sun.
+"Put them on the north side of the house in the shade or under a tree for a couple of weeks to get it used to being outside, then move it gradually into the sun," Steinkop explains.
+She says it's comparable to going to the tanning booth a few times before you head to the beach so you don't get a sunburn from the sudden, intense exposure to the sun.

 Also, protect them from the wind because the plants are not used to air movement, and the wind could stress them out and even damage them.
 "This acclimation process pertains to all plants, including cacti and other succulents," says Steinkop.